-It also established community care centres Myanmar's fragile political and security situation has led to a humanitarian crisis in within these nutrition centres where which people's livelihoods and food security awareness-raising sessions, discussions, and training on psychological first aid were held. are at risk.
-The conflict has displaced more than 2.7 million people and 17.6 million are predicted to need humanitarian In addition, Action Against Hunger provided assistance by 2023.
-Action Against Hunger's alternative, strengthened, and sustainable ability to intervene has been diminished livelihoods to vulnerable households to by administrative and political barriers, improve their income and reduce food including prohibitions on food distributions insecurity by delivering financial education and business skills development plus and travel permits. technical and vocational training on key areas, such as grant provision and the In Myanmar, Action Against Hunger formation of Village Savings and Loan continued working to strengthen access to health care services and nutritional security Associations (VSLAs).
+Myanmar's fragile political and security situation has led to a humanitarian crisis in which people's livelihoods and food security are at risk.
+The conflict has displaced more than 2.7 million people and 17.6 million are predicted to need humanitarian assistance by 2023.
+Action Against Hunger's ability to intervene has been diminished by administrative and political barriers, including prohibitions on food distributions and travel permits.